carin-alliance/cpcds-server-ri/README.md

 1. Stop the running image `sudo docker kill {container id}`.
 To obtain the container id run `sudo docker ps`.
 1. Pull the newly created image `sudo docker pull blangley/cpcds-server-ri`.
 1. Run the new docker image `sudo docker run -d -p 8080:8080 blangley/cpcds-server-ri`.

+Note: it is also possible to run this server without Docker to upload the data.
+To do that delete the `/target` directory, run `mvn jetty:run`, upload the data, and then copy `/target/database` and `/target/lucenefiles` into the `/data` directory.